It’s the most wonderful time of the year — kitten season!

 If you’re able, check on the litter and take notice of how they look.
 It’s a safe bet that a cozy litter sleeping soundly was recently fed.
 Give the kittens space and check on them again in a few hours to see if mom has returned or paid another visit.

-If the kittens look sick, bring them to AHS
+If the kittens look sick, warm them and bring them to AHS

 You may discover that a kitten (or two) seems unresponsive.
 You can try rubbing some Karo syrup or sugar water on their gums to raise blood sugar and revive them.